 Shave your dog’s hair around the affected area.
 This allows the skin to breathe and makes it easier to apply medication.
 It also makes it easier for you to monitor the situation.

 #2.
 Cleanse the Area

-Use a non-irritating solution to clean the hot spot, like Spruce Up Pup Shampoo made with all natural soothing ingredients.
+Use a non-irritating solution to clean the hot spot, such as Spruce Up Pup Shampoo made with all-natural soothing ingredients.

 #3.
 Apply Skin Soother Several Times a Day

 Skin Soother is the ultimate all-natural solution to hot spots on dogs.
 Each carefully sourced ingredient offers unique benefits that when used in combination offer superior soothing and healing qualities.
 Plus, Skin Soother is 100% non-toxic because, as us dog lovers most certainly know, dogs are sure to lick it more than once.

 Skin Soother can be used on wounds, cuts, scrapes, and burns, as well as hot spots and yeast infections.
 It can also be used on interdigital cysts, irritated bug bites, post-surgical wounds, acne, rashes, and bacteria + fungal infections too!